 Pat’s Rubber Legs

 This is a popular stonefly imitation that works well on Montanas many freestone rivers.
 Fished in fast-moving riffles this fly really works.
 Brown, Black and tan are the most popular colors.
-It’s particularly effective in the spring and early summer on the Maddison and Gallatin Rivers.
+It’s particularly effective in the spring and early summer on the Madison and Gallatin Rivers.

 Pheasant tail nymph

-Another classic and a staple on rivers across the US.
+One of the best flies for fishing Montana.
+A true classic and a staple on rivers across the US.
 The Pheasant tail nymph is a mayfly imitation of a and is designed to mimic the natural appearance of most mayflies.
 The fly is named after the material used to tie it, which is pheasant tail fibers.
 There are so many variations to this fly and they all work very well.

 Montana offers some of the best fly fishing in the world, with a wide variety of fishing opportunities available throughout the year.
-By having these bugs in your fly box you can increase your chances of success on Montana’s rivers and streams.
+Having these bugs in your fly box you can increase your chances of success on Montana’s rivers and streams.
 Remember to match the hatch, fish with confidence, and have fun.